 Phil and I have taken to making a tiny prime rib roast for the occasional, extra-special date night.
 I have to admit: the purpose of doing this is mostly to have leftovers for these AWESOME open-faced prime rib sandwiches.
+If you’re making prime rib for Christmas Dinner, keep this recipe in the holster for the leftovers!

 Open-Faced Prime Rib Sandwiches: about the meat